LilyTronics/lily_kicad_lib/docs/readme.md

        |- part_name.pdf
 ```

-For generic components the datasheet of the preferred manufacturer should be linked.
+The datasheet of the preferred manufacturer should be linked.
+For components with multiple value from the same series, use one datasheet (e.g.: resistors).

 In KiCad set the datasheet field of the part to: